-Between 8:00 am and 12:00 pm, all examinations were done in a semi-dark and tranquil atmosphere in an average temperature of 23°C. The participants lied supine while were the electrocardiographic monitoring was performed.
-Then. the sphygmomanometer cuff was put in the right forearm center.
-The examination was done following Thijssen et al. recommendations (10).
+Between 8:00 am and 12:00 pm, all examinations were done in a semi-dark and tranquil atmosphere in an average temperature of 23°C. The participants were lied supine while the electrocardiographic monitoring was performed.
+Then, the sphygmomanometer cuff was put in the right forearm center.
+The FMD examination was done following Thijssen et al. recommendations(10).

-Using a 10 MHz resolution linear array vascular ultrasound transducer with a Philips iE33 ultrasound machine, and as a guide for the following measurements, the skin was marked using a pen.
+Using a 10 MHz resolution linear array vascular ultrasound transducer with a Philips iE33 ultrasound machine, and the skin was marked with a pen to act as a guide for the measurements.
 After noting the anatomical components around the vessel, the vessels diameter and flow velocity were taken.
 All measures were taken at the R wave peak on the ECG.